spatie/ray/docs/usage/framework-agnostic-php-project.md

 ### Displaying a table

-You can send an associative array to Ray with the `table` function
+You can send an associative array to Ray with the `table` function.

 ```php
 ray()->table([